 For example, you could aim to learn between one and three new terms every week.
 This would mean that, well before you get to the end of the academic year, you’ll be very comfortable with terms such as those above and what they mean, and you'll have taken the time to commit such terms to memory so that you can remember them for years to come.

 Of course, if you need or would like to learn such terminology quicker and in a more intensive fashion, then you can always hire an economics tutor to help you revise core economic terms and concepts.
-Aside from helping you learn such terms, a tutor can:
+Aside from helping you learn such terms, an economics teacher or tutor can:

 Superprof, for example, has a wide range of economics tutors that you can choose from.
 Simply enter your postcode and Superprof will match you with online and local tutors in your area that would be happy to help you succeed in your studies.